michaelewens/SDC-to-Compustat-Mapping/README.md

 * `agvkey`: the acquirer gvkey (can be missing)
 * `tgvkey`: the target gvkey (can be missing)

 Note that this includes all deals where we could find a gvkey for either the acquirer or target.
+Basic statistics as of Nov.
+20th, 2018:

+* 100,454 deals with `agvkey`
+* 50,248 deals with `tgveky`
+* 22,259 with both `agvkey` and `tgveky`

+# Updates

+Stay tuned (i.e., watch or star this repo.) for updates.
+Any errors or fill-ins, please email michael.ewens@gmail.com.

 # Citations